ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 - avoid cold temperatures and other conditions that reduce blood flow to the limbs

-- revascularization options are limited; sympathectomy may be considered
+- revascularization options are limited; sympathectomy may be considered in certain cases

 - amputation is necessary if gangrene develops